It4innovations/hyperqueue/docs/deployment/allocation.md

 allocation, but for start you can simply use the defaults.
 However, you will almost certainly need to specify some credentials to be able to ask for computing resources using PBS/Slurm.

-To create a new allocation queue, use the following command and pass any required credentials (queue/partition name, account ID, etc.) after `--`.
-These trailing arguments will then be passed directly to `qsub`/`sbatch`:
+To create a new allocation queue, you can use the following command.
+Any trailing arguments (passed after `--`) will be passed verbatim directly to `qsub`/`sbatch` when requesting a new allocation.

 === "PBS"